TriTechX/CoreBench/README.md

 - Scores in dynamic mode are based on the ratio of cores/threads to 6 and 12.
 - Dynamic mode was finished on 05/02/2025.

-### Version 1.0.6
+#### Version 1.0.6 /xytro & avale
 - Changed method of grabbing name to getpass.getuser() instead of pwd.
 - Single core test was not guaranteed to be isolated to a single core.
 The single core test ignores hyperthreading, and runs on one core on one thread.
 This was hastily added after its discovery just after 105.
 ### CPU Utilisation Before 1.0.6<br> ![Before](https://i.ibb.co/snNxwvy/before.jpg "Before")<br>
 - As you can see, all the CPU cores activate at the same time, indicating that Python is using more than 1 core, as this is a 1 core per thread processor.
 ### CPU Utilisation After 1.0.6<br> ![Afterwards](https://i.ibb.co/prfMzQJF/afterwards.jpg "Afterwards")<br>
 - In the new 1.0.6 patch, only CPU 0 is fully utilised.
 The rest are supposed to be idling, but this is a Chromebook processor.
-(Thank you to psutil's cpu_affinity!!!)<br>Yes, this example is running on Windows.
+(Thank you avale for being smarter than me!!!)<br>Yes, this example is running on Windows.
 This does not mean Windows support is coming.
 I think.
 Maybe I should add a multiplier for Windows machines, or make a seperate database for Windows machines or... no.

-### Version 1.1.0
+#### Version 1.1.0 /xytro
 - Single core test doesn't take as long anymore.
 - The percentage shows to one significant figure rather than the nearest integer to prevent I/O bottleneck.
 - Moved the benchmark process code for multicore test into a main check.